dablu-sapale/insurance-premium/README.md

 ## Project Objective

-The goal of this project is to give people an estimate of how much they need based on their individual health situation.
+The goal of this project is to give people an estimate of how much they need based on their individual health situations.

 &nbsp; &nbsp; &nbsp; &nbsp;